 - Select the video icon from the top of the screen

-We suggest using AnyTrans for iOS if you’re using Facebook for video chats and take screenshots or recording your chats.
-The app picks up where iTunes left off, offering native backups of your iOS devices onto your Mac.
+We suggest using AnyTrans for iOS if you’re using Facebook for video chats and take screenshots or record your chats.
+The app offers native backups of your iOS devices onto your Mac.
 With the app, you can sync data from your iPhone to a Mac with ease.
-It’s especially handy for backing up and storing photos and video, particularly if you don’t pay for (or trust) iCloud.
+It’s especially handy for backing up and storing photos and video.
 We also like it for those who offload their pics and video to an external storage device.
-Transferring to a Mac before using an external drive is far easier than fussing with supported drives and dongles on iPhone.
+Transferring to a Mac before using an external drive is far easier than fussing with supported drives and dongles on an iPhone.

 Download Facebook Messenger App on Mac